Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 gpt2-concat-guten-rarity-all-no-cut:
 - gutenberg sorted based on rarity of all datasets, no cut , no modification

+gpt2-concat-mod-datasets1-rarity-all-no-cut:
+- experiment to see if just sorting all datasets based on rarity all the same as cl but with no sampling works
+- mod datasets 1 -> aochildes 14k ...

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh